IMalaniak/hdCRM/README.md

 npx gulp server:dev
 ```

-> This will run server locally on http://localhost:3000
+> This will run the server locally on http://localhost:3000 and also will migrate db automatically

 2. Use the following command to run Web Client locally